Te āhua o ā mātou mahi How we operate

 Working with Mana Whenua

-We work closely with our mana whenua partners to understand their priorities in Tāmaki Makaurau.
+Eke Panuku works closely with its mana whenua partners to understand their priorities in Tāmaki Makaurau.

-While Eke Panuku, as part of the Auckland Council Group, has legislated obligations to mana whenua, our experience is that going beyond this to work in true partnership with mana whenua greatly enhances our place-based approach and the quality of our strategy, planning and design.
-In particular, it enables us to more fully reflect Tamaki Makaurau’s natural and human history and cultural heritage in regeneration design.
+While Eke Panuku, as part of the Auckland Council Group, has legislated obligations to mana whenua, its experience is that going beyond this to work in true partnership with mana whenua greatly enhances its place-based approach and the quality of strategy, planning and design.
+In particular, it enables Eke Panuku to more fully reflect Tamaki Makaurau’s natural and human history and cultural heritage in regeneration design.

 Wynyard Crossing Waka At Dawn